jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 since scales often share tetrachords.

-The two tetrachords of a scale can be played on guitar in a convenient box shape, with the second tetrachord to the the *left* of the first, on every pair of strings except for 2-3.
+The two tetrachords of a scale can be played on guitar in a convenient box shape, with the upper tetrachord to the the *left* of the lower, on every pair of strings except for 2-3.

 Here are the two tetrachords of the major scale.